tlmat-unican/Lightweight-ns-3-link-simulation/README.md

         - Stop mean time = [0 to 3] s with step = 0.2 s.

 ### Applications with ns-3 TAP
+This script is able to deploy any scenario and assign real host in each network end.
 - Use python script _sim_ns3_taps.py_
     -   Requires:
         - lms_toy.json [Location: Scratch folder inside ns3-35 folder]